Baked Vegan Apple Cider Donuts (Easy + Delicious!)

 If fall could be a recipe, it would be these vegan apple cider donuts.
-We’re talking a super moist, fluffy, and light donut that’s full of warming sweet spices and of course loads of apple cider.
-In fact, what makes these baked apple cider donuts different from the rest is that we’re using an apple cider reduction, which just makes these donuts have the best flavor ever.
+We’re talking a super moist, fluffy, cakey, and light donut that’s full of warming sweet spices and of course loads of apple cider.

 These taste amazing with a warm cup of coffee or homemade pumpkin spice latte for a delicious fall breakfast or autumn treat!
+In fact, they’re so good, I even developed an apple cider donut hole recipe from them.
+YUM.

 Ingredients + Substitutions